 - The author did point out in the FAQ that the excessive-harm aspect of this is countered by various characters being invulnerable, possessed of regeneration powers, or just having easy access to magical healing.

-- Tara Leighton, especially before being fused with her twin.
+- The Bully: Tara Leighton, especially before being fused with her twin.

 - But I Can't Be Pregnant!: Hazel went through some severe denial, even claiming that it was impossible because she was on top.
 It's not until Y2-86 that she can finally talk to everyone else about her struggle with the issue.
 Of course, at that point it's irrelevant; see Good Girls Avoid Abortion below.

 - Butt Monkey: Mackenzie and Two both in the early chapters, mainly due to Mack's various personal issues and Two's lack of ability to function outside her "programming."
 Both have since moved beyond this.

 - Buxom Is Better: Inverted by elves.
 Elven women tend to be modestly endowed, and thus their standard for "buxom" is lower than human, which makes Amaranth, who by human standards is very buxom, comically oversized.
 The point comes up in Y2-262 during the brief three-way conversation between Amaranath, Glory, and Mack, when Glory flat-out says that Amaranth's breasts are "a bit much".
 Shortly thereafter: